arclabs561/runctl/docs/AWS_SECURITY_BEST_PRACTICES.md

-# AWS Security Best Practices for trainctl
+# AWS Security Best Practices for runctl

 ## Overview

-This document consolidates AWS security best practices specifically for trainctl usage, based on AWS recommendations and security research.
+This document consolidates AWS security best practices specifically for runctl usage, based on AWS recommendations and security research.

 ## Root Credentials: Never Use